demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

 ### tenable-sc-delete-asset

 ***
-Requires security manager authentication.
-Delete the Asset with the given ID from Tenable.sc.
+Requires security manager role.
+Delete the asset with the given ID from Tenable.sc.

 #### Base Command